Cubs vs. Pirates Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has recorded 63 hits with 13 doubles, two triples, six home runs and 34 walks.
-He has driven in 26 runs with four stolen bases.
+- Dansby Swanson has 65 hits with 13 doubles, two triples, six home runs, 34 walks and 27 RBI.
+He's also stolen four bases.

 Swanson Recent Games